rfjakob/gocryptfs/Documentation/MANPAGE.md

 #### -trace string
 Write execution trace to file.
 View the trace using "go tool trace FILE".

-#### -trezor
-With `-init`: Protect the masterkey using a SatoshiLabs Trezor instead of a password.

-This feature is disabled by default and must be enabled at compile time using:

-    ./build.bash -tags enable_trezor

-You can determine if your gocryptfs binary has Trezor support enabled checking if the `gocryptfs -version` output contains the string `enable_trezor`.

 #### -version
 Print version and exit.
 The output contains three fields separated by ";".
 Example: "gocryptfs v1.1.1-5-g75b776c; go-fuse 6b801d3; 2016-11-01 go1.7.3".